MDIL-SNU/SevenNet/README.md

 ##### Requirements
 - PyTorch < 2.5.0 (same version as used for training)
-- LAMMPS version of 'stable_2Aug2023_update3' [`LAMMPS`](https://github.com/lammps/lammps)
+- LAMMPS version of `stable_2Aug2023_update3`
+- MKL library
 - [`CUDA-aware OpenMPI`](https://www.open-mpi.org/faq/?category=buildcuda) for parallel MD (optional)
-- MKL library

-> [!IMPORTANT]
-> CUDA-aware OpenMPI does not support NVIDIA Gaming GPUs.
-Given that the software is closely tied to hardware specifications, please consult with your server administrator if unavailable.

 If your cluster supports the Intel MKL module (often included with Intel OneAPI, Intel Compiler, and other Intel-related modules), load the module.
-If it is unavailable, read the 'Note for MKL' section before running cmake.

 CUDA-aware OpenMPI is optional but recommended for parallel MD.
 If it is not available, in parallel mode, GPUs will communicate via CPU.
 It is still faster than using only one GPU, but its efficiency is low.

+> [!IMPORTANT]
+> CUDA-aware OpenMPI does not support NVIDIA Gaming GPUs.
+Given that the software is closely tied to hardware specifications, please consult with your server administrator if unavailable.

+1. Build LAMMPS with cmake.

 Ensure the LAMMPS version (stable_2Aug2023_update3).
 You can easily switch the version using git.
 After switching the version, run `sevenn_patch_lammps` with the lammps directory path as an argument.